rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

 purely technical process performed by the developers.
 Because you don't need a developer key to run unit tests for an ABAP program, anyone with the proper authorization to display programs or classes should be able to run the tests.
-As a best practise, involve our business experts and functional consultants in testing whenever you can.
+As a best practice, involve our business experts and functional consultants in testing whenever you can.

 ### Behavior-driven development

-Behaviour-driven development (BDD) is a software development process that emerged from TDD.
+Behavior-driven development (BDD) is a software development process that emerged from TDD.
 BDD combines the general techniques and principles of TDD with ideas from domain-driven design and object-oriented analysis and design to provide software development and management teams with shared tools and a shared process to collaborate on software development.
 (Wikipedia)

-BDD simplifies testing methods, so the methods labelled for testing in an ABAP unit should have descriptions that make sense to a developer, business analyst, and users.
-You can achieve this by setting each test method so that fulfill the phrase `IT SHOULD`.
+BDD simplifies testing methods, so the methods labeled for testing in an ABAP unit should have descriptions that make sense to a developer, business analyst, and users.
+You can achieve this by setting each test method so that it fulfills the phrase `IT SHOULD`.

 Then inside of this method, you create three helper methods by using the following pattern:

-- `GIVEN`: Include inputs or initial conditions that program receives.
+- `GIVEN`: Include inputs or initial conditions that the program receives.
-- `WHEN`: Describe the activities that are going to be tested.
+- `WHEN`: Describe the activities that you are going to test.
 - `THEN`: Specify the success and failure outcomes.

 ### Sample refactored test class

-The following codes samples, which use dummy code to define the process, are a sample refactored test class for the **zcl_instruments** class.
+The following code sample, which uses dummy code to define the process, is a sample refactored test class for the **zcl_instruments** class.

 ```